getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 If you change the application in your development environment and you want to see those changes in your production environment, you need to rebuild your images and rerun your containers.

 1. Open `app/templates/index.html` for editing.
-Change "Ghost" back to "Guest" everywhere.
+Change "Ghost" back to "Guest" everywhere with a case-sensitive find and replace.

 1. [Build and push the images](#build-and-push-images).